Applied Volume Glossary

 Key Term Translation Table

-In the prose of the second volume, we use the Russian equivalent of a term by default and provide the English key in parentheses on first mention in a chapter, for example: "evidence reference (evidence_ref)".
-This table is a working reference: which terms are translated, which remain in English as technical names, and which exist as a hybrid Russian-English term.
-If a chapter uses only the Russian variant, you can return here to verify what stands behind it.
+In the second volume prose, we use the Russian equivalent of a term by default and, at the first mention in a chapter, give the English key in parentheses, for example: "evidence reference (evidence_ref)".
+This table is a working reference: which terms are translated, which remain in English as technical names, which live as a compound Russian-English term.
+If a chapter uses only the Russian variant, you can return here and check what stands behind it.

-The "technical name" class means an identifier in YAML/JSON, a CLI/script name, a status name, or a configuration key — these are not altered.
-The "dual-writing term" class means the anglicism is used as a composite process marker; in prose, introduce the Russian equivalent, but allow both forms.
-The "prose term" class means the anglicism is fully Russified, and only the Russian form remains in the main text.
+The class "technical name" means an identifier in YAML/JSON, a CLI/script name, a status name, or a configuration key — it is left untouched.
+The class "term with dual spelling" — a borrowed word is used as a compound process marker; in prose we introduce the Russian equivalent, but both spellings are allowed.
+The class "prose term" — a borrowed word is fully russified, and only the Russian form remains in the main text.

 | English form | Russian equivalent | Class |